SzymonKatra/FATNode_FileSystem/README.md

 # FATNode file system

 ## Summary
-This is an implementation of file system which I designed for my operating system classes.
+This is an implementation of a file system which I designed for my operating system classes.
 It combines idea of File Allocation Table and UNIX inodes.

 ## Design
 Entire disk is divided into small sectors of preconceived size (configured by FS_SECTOR_SIZE macro, 128 in current implementation).